Dragodraki/Unlocker_Portable_Cedrick-Collomb_PortableAppZ_No-SplashScreen/README.md

 -------------------------------
 BACKGROUND STORY
 -------------------------------
-The original "Unlocker" program comes from "CCollomb".
+The original "Unlocker" program comes from Cedrick Collomb.
 However, a modified version from "PortableAppZ" is the only version, that works without problems on today's computers.

 Unfortunately, the portable one contains a SplashScreen (advertising banner) for it, which is displayed at every start.
 Changing the INI file to <DisableSplashScreen=true> only works as long as the file path is not changed, in the subfolder of the additional INI this is also and <LastDirectory=C:\InnoSetup-Software\Unlocker> is also correct there. is also correct there.
 If existing INI files are changed after changing the path and not recreated, PortableAppZ will notice this as well.
 In all cases the SplashScreen will still be displayed and for the future it will also be enabled again in the INI file for the future.
-This was not particularly forward-looking by "PortableAppZ" programmed, especially since it is quite offensive with regard to the copyright of the actual developer "CCollomb". it is quite offensive.
+This was not particularly forward-looking by "PortableAppZ" programmed, especially since it is quite offensive with regard to the copyright of the actual developer Cedrick CCollomb. it is quite offensive.
 However, maybe it was just a bug, because other portables don't seem to be so stubborn....

 -------------------------------
 HOW IT WORKS TECHNICALLY:
 -------------------------------
-My modification don't change the original code (neither from Collomb nor from PortableAppZ).
+My modification don't change the original code (neither from Cedrick Collomb nor from PortableAppZ).
 It protects the copyright in the sense of it's origin developer and allow silent operation without any ads for everybody.
 Therefore before the start of "UnlockerPortable.exe" a VBS-Script re-creates the correct two files named "UnlockerPortable.ini" (one in root and one in subfolder "Data") with the command not to show SplashScreen and information about the LastDirectory (the actual path has to be there for really not to show the SplashScreen).

 In other words: It realizes a fix to what PortableAppZ meant the software has always to be, providing the INI file, but for a unknown reason malfunctioned up to now.